 - Member of the American Optometric Association and recipient of its 2012 Distinguished Service Award

 - Past president of the Armed Forces Optometric Society and recipient of its Orion Award

 - Recipient of the 2012 Distinguished Service Award of the American Optometric Association (AOA)

 Dr. Mittelman, a New York native (City of Long Beach, Nassau County), earned a Bachelor of Arts degree from Jacksonville University in 1975 and a Master of Public Health degree (MPH) from the University of Alabama at Birmingham in 1990.
 He graduated from the Naval War College non-resident program in 1991.
+Dr. Mittelman earned a Master of Business Administration (MBA) from Temple University in 2019.
 The father of three daughters, he and his wife now reside in Pennsylvania.